Naveen-HN/FlagFlash/flagflash/README.md

 Download the project into your local system.
 Unzip the folder.
-Open terminal and type cd 'your local folder where the project is downloaded'
+Open terminal and type cd 'your local folder path where the project is downloaded'

 Install all the dependencies using